romainsacchi/carculator_bus/docs/introduction.rst

 Within the conda environment, type::

-    pip install carculator_truck --upgrade
+    pip install carculator_bus --upgrade

 How to use it?
 --------------

-Note: many examples are given in this `notebook <https://github.com/romainsacchi/carculator_truck/blob/master/examples/Examples.ipynb>`_ that you can run directly on your computer..
+Note: many examples are given in this `notebook <https://github.com/romainsacchi/carculator_bus/blob/master/examples/Examples.ipynb>`_ that you can run directly on your computer..

 Static vs. Stochastic mode vs. Sensitivity mode
 ***********************************************